 Money can be a potent weapon.
 The party who has it can buy immediate representation, rather than waiting for legal aid or other funding arrangements.
-He or she can cut off the credit cards, refuse to pay the bills and reduce maintenance in order to put pressure on the other side.
+He or she can cut off the credit cards, refuse to pay the bills and reduce maintenance in order to put pressure on.
 The person with money can force the other spouse to fight to the bitter end.
 He or she can afford to take the best advice and use intricate arrangements to disguise finances.
 At the end of the day, the person with the money is the one who gives and the person without is the recipient.

 But take heart.
 If you think the issues you have with your spouse are unique, rest assured that many other people will have faced the same issues.
 A good solicitor will know all the tricks and how to deal with them.
 So take comfort.
 Unless there is no money there, or far less than you had thought, everything that worries you can be dealt with.
 Just because somebody lives a flashy lifestyle doesn’t mean there is substance behind their style.
 Be realistic.

 Acting swiftly is a good way to lower your costs, the longer your divorce drags on the more likely it is that costs will mount.
 Prepare details of the finances of each party, with supporting documentation, as soon as possible.
 Find a reputable solicitor who will provide a good steer on the outcome of your case and an estimate of likely costs.

 If at all possible, don’t separate just before the end of a tax year, as you will not have much time in which to consider the most tax-efficient arrangements.
 In the eyes of HMRC, transfers of assets, like property or company shares, result in no immediate capital gains tax liability if they happen during the tax year during which you separate.